Gravi-Leptogenesis: Leptogenesis from Gravity Waves in Pseudo-scalar Driven Inflation Models: Outline of the mechanism

 \subsection{CP violation}

 The need for CP violation manifests itself in our model through the fact that a non-zero lepton number generation can be achieved when $\langle R\tilde R\rangle$ is non-vanishing.
 As we will show explicitly, $R\tilde R$ receives a contribution with a definite sign from gravitational fluctuations produced during inflation, which is driven by a {\it pseudo-scalar field}.
 In other words, CP-violation in our model arises from the inflaton field with a CP-odd component.
+The simplest model of this kind is when we have a single field inflation and a pseudo-scalar $\phi$ as the inflaton, known as natural inflation, however it can be incorporated to have multiple axions such as in N-inflation models \cite{Shamit}.
+In fact, these models of inflation fit quite nicely into extensions of the standard model and in string inspired inflation.
 Note that during inflation the expectation value of the inflaton is non-vanishing and is rolling in time.

 Such models of inflation can be naturally achieved if the inflaton is a complex modulus field such as one finds in supergravity or superstring models.
 In order to use these models, however, we need to make sure that they have flat enough potentials required for (slow-roll) inflation.
-The simplest model of this kind is when we have a single field inflation and a pseudo-scalar $\phi$ as the inflaton, known as natural inflation, however it can be incorporated to have multiple axions such as in N-inflation models \cite{Shamit}.
-In fact, these models of inflation fit quite nicely into extensions of the standard model and in string inspired inflation.

 The imaginary part $\phi$ of this field (which we henceforth call an `axion') can couple to gravity through an interaction \be \Delta {\cal L} = F(\phi) R \tilde R \ , \ee where $F$ is odd in $\phi$.
 Under $P$ and $CP$